 Here's what you need to know about the 10 deployment steps in PDQ Deploy.

-How to track the new Teams app with PDQ Inventory
+Track the new Teams app with PDQ Inventory

-Now that you’ve distributed Teams 2.0 to all your adoring users, it's time to establish a way to track those installations.
+Now that you’ve distributed Teams 2.0 to all your adoring Teams users, it's time to establish a way to track those installations.
 Unfortunately, tracking Microsoft Store apps isn't as straightforward as tracking traditional Win32 applications.
 But with PDQ Inventory and a PowerShell Scanner, we can still return all the juicy details we're looking for.

 In PDQ Inventory, click Scan Profiles, then click New.